 Film Riot is geared toward independent and aspiring filmmakers.
 Its audience ranges from pre-teens with their first cameras to industry veterans.
 The promo in question is for a sound effects pack.
 If you haven’t already, take a look at their channel and then keep on reading.

 It’s great, right?
 But what makes it so great?
 Like I said before, it’s pretty simple.
-For starters, know your audience.
-This will impact your ability to put yourself in their shoes and understand what will resonate with them.
+For starters, know your audience (or KYC).
+This is essential in content marketing will impact your ability to put yourself in their shoes and understand what will resonate with them.
 In this case, independent and aspiring filmmakers are the targets, as they always are for Triune/Film Riot.
 Their promos combines humor with great visuals, while simultaneously showing the depth of the product’s feature set, its ease of use and an example of what one can accomplish with it.
 Let’s take it step by step (at this point, if you haven’t already watched the promo below, you really should … seriously).

 A Promo Video KO-Punch